Ridhimakakkar/Data-Analysis-Dashboard/README.md

 # Data-Analysis-Dashboard
-I developed a comphrensive projet in Excel,creating multiple dashboards and tables to analyze the data.
+I developed a comphrensive project in Excel,creating multiple dashboards and tables to analyze the data.
 This process involved several stages,including data preprocessing, data cleaning, and data visualization